 - Barranquilla – Carrera 42 # 54-77, Barrio El Recreo

 - Bogotá – Calle 100 #11B-27

 - Cali – Avenida 3 norte # 50N-20

 - Cartagena – Carrera 20 B # 29-18, Barrio pie de la Popa

 - Medellín – Calle 19 #80A-40, Barrio Belén (the entrance is on the other side of the building on Calle 19A)

 A complete list of the Migración Colombia offices by regions is found here.

 4. Go to the Migración Colombia office on your scheduled date with the following required documents:

-- Your original passport with your original visa.
+- Your original passport